alpaka-group/llama/docs/pages/blobs.rst

 When working with small amounts of memory or temporary views created often, it is usually beneficial to store the data directly on the stack.

-:cpp:`llama::allocator::Stack` addresses this issue and creates blobs of type :cpp:`Array<std::byte, N>`, where :cpp:`N` is a compile time value passed to the allocator.
+:cpp:`llama::allocator::Stack` addresses this issue and creates blobs of type :cpp:`llama::Array<std::byte, N>`, where :cpp:`N` is a compile time value passed to the allocator.
 These blobs are copied every time their view is copied.

 Creating a small view of :math:`4 \times 4` may look like this: